chihebabid/cpppigpiolabs/README.md

 * **Lab 02:** Here, instead of reading the state of the pushbutton by polling, we use a callback function that is called every time the pushbutton state is modified.
 * **Lab 03:** Reading the temperature from MCP9808 snesor connected via i2c bus
 * **Lab 04:** Reading the temperature and the humidity from a DHT11 sensor.
 The communication with DHT11 is ensured through the class CDht11 which can be integrated to any other project.
 Reading is performed by polling.
 * **Lab 05:** As the Lab 04, we perform the the reading of temperature and humidity from a DHT11.
-However, reading is performed the a callback function instead of polling.
-Thus, it uses less CPU usage, but it can not well suitable for several sensors simultaneously as it can produce conflicts.
+However, reading is performed through a callback function instead of polling.
+Thus, it uses less CPU usage, but it can not be well suitable for several sensors simultaneously as it can produce conflicts.
 * **Lab 06:** Sending a message from a RPI3 to an Artduino through SPI